U.S. looks for Asian cooperation on sanctions against Russia

-The European Union and United States announced further financial measures against Russia on Tuesday, targeting its energy, banking and defense sectors in their strongest action yet.
+The European Union and United States announced further financial measures against Russia on Tuesday, targeting its energy, banking and defence sectors in their strongest action yet.

 Now they are looking for backing from Asia, given that Russian trade flows are focused increasingly on that part of the world.